Elie Lainé: Belgian projects

-From 1889 Lainé worked for Léopold II, having been recommended to the Belgian king by Ferdinand de Rothschild.
-His designs included the neo-classical gardens at the Palais des Colonies (now the Royal Museum for Central Africa) in Tervuren, created for the 1897 Brussels World Fair; the naturalistic parc de Woluwé in Brussels; the grounds of the chateau royal d'Ardenne; and the royal estate of Ciergnon and Villers-sur-Lesse in the south of the country.
+From 1889, Lainé worked for Leopold II, having been recommended to the Belgian king by Ferdinand de Rothschild.
+His designs included the neoclassical gardens at the Palace of the Colonies (now the Royal Museum for Central Africa) in Tervuren, created for the 1897 Brussels World's Fair; the naturalistic Woluwe Park in Brussels; the grounds of the Royal Castle of Ardenne; and the Royal Castle of Ciergnon and Villers-sur-Lesse in the south of the country.
 He produced a master plan for Ostend, the king's summer home on the Belgian coast, and also designed the grounds of various villas owned by the king in the south of France.

-His last known project was in 1905, at the parc de Jenneret in the Ardennes, for Baron Paul-Louis de Favereau, the king's foreign secretary.
+His last known project was in 1905, at Jenneret Park in the Ardennes, for Baron Paul-Louis de Favereau, the king's foreign secretary.

 Legacy

 An obituary described Lainé as "the celebrated Parisian landscape architect."
 Many of his projects still exist a hundred years after his death, but very few of his plans and other papers have survived.
-In the early part of the 21st century his name became confused with the unrelated Vendéen architect Emile Lainé (1863-1930), who has therefore wrongly received much of the credit for Elie Lainé's work in Brussels.
+In the early part of the 21st century, his name became confused with the unrelated Vendéen architect Emile Lainé (1863–1930), who has therefore wrongly received much of the credit for Elie Lainé's work in Brussels.